Ashish4chauhan/PRODIGY_SD_01/README.md

 # PRODIGY_SD_01
 Build a temperature conversion program
--project that converts temperatures Celsius to Fahrenheit, and Kelvin.
+-project that converts temperatures Celsius to Fahrenheit and Kelvin.